Mvrouvne/CareCompanionAi/README.md

 - **OpenAI & Gemini APIs**: For generating intelligent and context-aware responses.

 ### Frontend:
-- **ReactJS**: Frontend library for building a responsive and interactive UI.
+- **ReactJS**: Frontend library for building a responsive and user-friendly UI.

 ---